Immersive Experiences with Amazon

 Immersive Experiences that Take you Behind the Scenes

 M7Virtual worked alongside marketing agency Tonic on this project.
 The team began planning which direction to take this immersive experience.
 It was decided that a VR tour of the site would be the best solution.
 This gives people an exclusive look inside a place they wouldn’t normally see.
 M7Virtual decided to take it one step further and introduce a protagonist into the film.
 We pointed out that the viewer will feel more immersed if they are chaperoned around by someone who already works there.
 Someone who lives it.

 Creating immersive experiences takes a variety of 360 rigs to capture the footage.
 M7 used cameras from GoPro and Z-Cam.
 We used a variety of rigging techniques in order to achieve innovative shots.
 Innovative shots aim to truly immerse the viewer.
 An example of this was rigging a camera inside an amazon crate.
 The viewer is taken on the journey of a parcel within the factory.

 M7Virtual followed the storyboards planned out in the pre-production stage.
 Careful allowances on set are made to make the post production stage as seamless as possible.
 This means that removing the operator creating the ‘invisible camera’ look was more straightforward.

 Amazing Results for the Client

 In summary, the end result is a polished 360 video.
-In the film you are taken on a journey through the fulfilment centre.
 Amazon and the team at Tonic added assets such as miniature animations throughout the video in order to enhance the film.
-A voice over is later added to carry you through the video.
-A voice over also inform you on short bits of information regarding what you are watching.
+A voiceover informs you on short snippets of information relating to what you are watching.
 The animations also reinforced facts about Amazon’s recruitment process.
-M7Virtual are leading the way when is comes to creating stunning immersive experiences for clients.
+M7Virtual are leaders in creating stunning immersive experiences for clients.